 Bill Hudson was born in 1944 in Baltimore.
 He comes from a family of watermen who worked on the Chincoteague Bay from the small fishing village of Greenbackville on the “Eastern Shore” of Virginia.
 His inherited love of the sea is evident today in his watercolors.

-Also having an aptitude for math and the sciences, Bill graduated with a Bachelor of Science in Mechanical Engineering from Drexel University in Philadelphia.
+Having an aptitude for science and mathematics as well as art, Bill graduated with a Bachelor of Science in Mechanical Engineering from Drexel University in Philadelphia.
 He then pursued a 38-year career in aerospace and retired from Boeing.